scubajeff/lespas/README.md

 Les Pas use folder to group photos on the server, e.g., each album in Les Pas app has a one to one relationship with a folder on your Nextcloud server.
 You can manage your photo collection by working with folders/files on server side or albums/photos on your phone, Les Pas will sync changes from both sides.
 But how about tags?
 Yes, tagging is much more flexible than folder, and Nextcloud has it's own file tagging support too.
 But not every picture format support tagging, that makes tagging picture file a feature that will heavily rely on platform speicific functions.
 I would like my data (and yours too) to be platform neutual instead.

 ### Why does Les Pas use a lot of storage space?
-Les Pas store photos in it's app private storage, so if you have a large collection of photos, you will find that it use a lot of storage space (I have 10GB myself) in Android's setting menu.<br>
+If you set the album as Local Album, Les Pas store photos in it's app private storage, so if you have a large collection of photos, you will find that it use a lot of storage space in Android's setting menu.<br>
 There are two reasons why Les Pas use private storage.
 First, Android introduced scope storage policy recently, highly recommends apps to stay out of share storage area.
 Second, storing photos in apps private storage area can prevent malicious apps scanning, uploading your photo secretly in the backgroud.
 Yes, they love your pictures so much, especially those with your face in it.<br>
 **For privacy sake, stop using "/Pictures" folder in your phone's internal/external storage.**<br><br>
-Since Les Pas use app's private storage to stop photos, if you reinstall the app, albums/photos need to be downloaded again from server.
+Since release 2.5.0, Les Pas support managing albums remotely.
+With Remote Album, all photo's and video's media file are stored in Nextcloud server, this will dramatically reduces app's storage footprint on mobile device.<br>
+Nextcloud has a reputation of sluggish image processing, to make Remote Album work, you need to setup Nextcloud [Preview Generator](https://apps.nextcloud.com/apps/previewgenerator) app to automatically generate aspect ratio preview files of size 1024x1024.
+Here is an [excellent document](https://rayagainstthemachine.net/linux%20administration/nextcloud-photos/) on how to do it.

 ### About server using self-signed certificate
 You need to install your certificates in your phone first.
 A quick search on instructions points to <a href=https://aboutssl.org/how-to-create-and-import-self-signed-certificate-to-android-device/>here</a> and <a href=https://proxyman.io/blog/2020/09/Install-And-Trust-Self-Signed-Certificate-On-Android-11.html>here</a>.